1. Ada

 • Herpes zoster ophthalmicus; shingles affecting the nerve in the eye

-• Herpes zoster oticus; shingles which invades the facial nerve
+• Herpes zoster oticus; shingles which invade the facial nerve

 Zoster sine herpete (ZSH): shingles without the rash

-When shingles occurs without a rash, the first symptoms of the condition may involve:
+When shingles occur without a rash, the first symptoms of the condition may involve:

 • A feeling of numbness in a certain area